 Although there appear to be no short-term effects to health or the environment following the Gold King Mine spill, we will not understand the long-term impacts of this highly concentrated release of metals into our environment for quite some time.
 This longer-term question will depend on the behavior of metals deposited in sediments.
 There is a potential for such sediments to be stirred up and metals released during high water events or recreational use.
-The metals could become concentrated in fish that live in the river and feed on things that grow in the sediments, as well as other wild animals that feed on things that grow in or along the river.
+The metals could become concentrated in fish that live in the river and feed on things that grow in the sediments.
 Metals in the sediments could seep into the groundwater, resulting in impacts to drinking and irrigation water.
 If the metal-rich sediments deposit on river shores, they could potentially dry out and be blown as dust by the wind, where they could contaminate surrounding soil, and could also be inhaled.

 It will take time to know what the long-term sediment effects and possible exposure levels will be in the Upper Colorado River Basin, or if these exposures will be different from exposure levels before the spill.
-These differences will depend on how people use the water, and if their use and frequency of use has changed as result of the spill.
 It will also take time to determine if these potential levels of environmental exposure will be high enough to result in human health risks or affect flora and fauna over the long term.
 The chances of significant exposure to metals from the spill in the Lower Colorado River Basin are negligible.